Cokemonkey11/WurstDocs/_doc/manual/introduction.md

 	let sum = x + y
 ```

-With these basic concepts you should be able to do anything you already know for Jass.
+With these basic concepts you should be able to do anything you already know from Jass.
-The syntax is a little bit different of course, but this is covered in the next chapter.
+We will touch on more advanced topics in the next chapters.